Pain on the outside of the knee

 - Swelling or a feeling of warmth over the area

-- Pain that subsides with rest but returns with movement – especially when running, cycling or climbing stairs
+- Pain that subsides with rest but returns with movement – especially when running, cycling, or climbing stairs

 Common causes of pain on the outside of the knee

-The difference between external and internal pain
+The difference between outer and inner knee pain

-When you should seek medical attention
+When you should seek medical care

 What you can do yourself